Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 • Designed for up to 24 kW (design target)

-• Intended for electric vehicles and secondary mobile infrastructure scenarios
+• Intended for vehicle-integrated and secondary mobile infrastructure scenarios

 • Currently transitioning from completed design into assembly